What are the symptoms of Hib disease?

 - Lungs (pneumonia) – infection of the lungs.
 Symptoms include shortness of breath, fever, lack of energy, loss of appetite, headache, chest pain and cough.

 - Windpipes (epiglottitis) – inflammation of the windpipe.
 Symptoms include difficulty breathing and swallowing, pale colour and fever.

 - Bones and joints (osteomyelitis) – infection of the bones and joints.
 Symptoms include swelling, inflammation and pain over the affected bone.

 - Skin (cellulitis) – infection of the skin or soft tissue.
 Symptoms in the affected area include redness, heat, swelling and tenderness.
 There may also be a discharge of fluid or pus.

 Sources & Citations

 - Centres for Disease Control and Prevention.
-HIB disease and the vaccine to prevent it – fact sheet.
-Available at: https://www.cdc.gov/vaccines/parents/diseases/child/hib-basics-color.pdf (accessed 15 April 2018).
+HIB disease and the vaccine (shot) to prevent it.
+Available at: www.cdc.gov/vaccines/parents/diseases/child/hib-basics-color.pdf (accessed 6 March 2020).

 - Better Health Channel.
 Haemophilus influenzae type B (Hib).
 Available at: www.betterhealth.vic.gov.au/health/HealthyLiving/haemophilus-influenzae-type-b-hib (accessed 9 March 2020).